secure-foundations/owl/docs/1-intro-to-owl.md

 # Intro to Owl

-Owl is a new language for _security by typing_ for cryptographic communication protocols (e.g., Kerberos, WireGuard, TLS, and other protocols).
+Owl is a new language for _security by typing_ for cryptographic communication protocols (e.g., Kerberos, WireGuard, and TLS).

 ### Example: Encrypted Key